Free Will in Ancient Thought

 11. Posidonius seems to have asked whether the coloring of the impression must be due to a belief of reason or whether, instead, it could have its origin in a nonrational part of the soul or even in the body and its constitution and state.
 It could be a natural, nonrational reaction of an organism which sees its life threatened.
 Similarly, it might be more plausible to refer the coloring of the impulsive impression, not to the mistaken belief that this piece of cake is something good but rather to the body of an organism which is depleted and craving some carbohydrates.
 It does not matter for our purposes whether Posidonius believed in a nonrational part of the soul.
 What matters is his suggestion that the impulsive character of at least some of our impressions does not originate in reason's beliefs and thus, ultimately, in some sense, outside us but seems to have its origin in us, for instance, in the particular constitution or state of our body which makes us crave certain things.
 Peripatetics and Platonists would have gladly taken such considerations as a confirmation of the view that nonrational desires are constituted by impressions which have their origin not in reason but in a nonrational part of the soul.

-Posidonius, as Frede understands him, suggests "that the impulsive character of at least some of our impressions does not originate in reason's beliefs and thus, ultimately, in some sense, outside us but seems to have its origin in us, for instance, in the particular constitution or state of our body which makes us crave certain things."
+Posidonius, as Frede understands him, suggests "that the impulsive character of at least some of our impressions does not originate in reason's beliefs [contrary to the traditional Stoic view] and thus, ultimately, in some sense, outside us but seems to have its origin in us, for instance, in the particular constitution or state of our body which makes us crave certain things."

 If "the impulsive character of at least some of our impressions" is not a matter of reason and beliefs about what is good and what is bad, what accounts for this "character"?

-Frede seems to suggest that it has something to do with the body.
+Frede suggests that Posidonius thinks that the character has something to do with the body.

-"[I]t might be more plausible to refer the coloring of the impulsive impression, not to the mistaken belief that this piece of cake is something good but rather to the body of an organism which is depleted and craving some carbohydrates."
+"[I]t might be more plausible to refer the coloring of the impulsive impression, not [as in traditional Stoicism] to the mistaken belief that this piece of cake is something good but rather to the body of an organism which is depleted and craving some carbohydrates."

-There might be an interesting way to work this suggestion out, but we do not need to worry about that here.
-Frede is trying to explain how Peripatetics and Platonists came to adopt the Stoic notion of the will.
-He discusses Posidonius to show how the Peripatetics and Platonists could think that even the Stoics themselves thought that the impulsiveness of some impressions is not a matter of reason and hence that they (the Peripatetics and Platonists) could conclude that these impulsive impressions are the desires in the nonrational parts of the soul.
+We don't have to worry about this is what Posidonius really thought.
+Frede is trying to explain how the Platonists and Aristotelians could think that even a Stoic as influential within the school as Posidonius thought that the impulsiveness of some impressions is not a matter of reason and hence that the Platonists and Aristotelians themselves could think that they were right in their view that some impulsive impressions are the desires in the nonrational parts of the soul.

 12. The second, probably closely connected, development has to do with